Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

 \subsection{Experimental Results}

-The forecasting performance of the proposed EnTransformer and other state-of-the-art probabilistic models is summarized in Table \ref{table_crps_metric} using the $\operatorname{CRPS}_{\text{sum}}$ metric.
+The forecasting performance of the proposed Enformer and other state-of-the-art probabilistic models on the temporal datasets is summarized in Table \ref{table_crps_metric} using the $\operatorname{CRPS}_{\text{sum}}$ metric.
 The table reports the mean and standard error computed from 10 independent evaluation runs with different random seeds.
-The results show that EnTransformer achieves strong performance across multiple datasets and outperforms existing baselines on several benchmarks.
-In particular, the model generates the best out-of-sample forecasts for the Solar, Electricity, KDD-cup, and Taxi datasets, significantly reducing the $\operatorname{CRPS}_{\text{sum}}$ compared to competing approaches.
-In addition to lower average scores, EnTransformer also exhibits small standard errors on these datasets, indicating stable performance across repeated evaluation runs.
-For the Traffic and Wikipedia datasets, the model remains competitive with existing methods.
-Although TimeGrad achieves the best results on these datasets, EnTransformer still produces stable forecasts with low variance across runs.
-The results indicate that the proposed framework can successfully capture intricate temporal relationships and underlying probabilistic structures in multivariate time series.
+For the spatiotemporal epidemic datasets, the results for CRPS obtained by GEnformer across 50 independent runs and the baselines are detailed in Table \ref{table:Gentransformer_Results}.
+The results show that the proposed Transformer-based probabilistic frameworks achieve strong performance across multiple datasets and outperform existing baselines on several benchmarks.
+In particular, Enformer generates the best out-of-sample forecasts for the Solar, Electricity, KDD-cup, and Taxi datasets, significantly reducing the $\operatorname{CRPS}_{\text{sum}}$ compared to competing approaches.
+The lower average metrics, coupled with small standard errors, indicate that the Enformer model exhibits stable and consistent performance across repeated evaluation runs.
+For spatiotemporal forecasting, GEnformer outperforms the baselines on four out of five epidemic datasets.
+Specifically, it provides a significant performance enhancement against conventional Transformers, iTransformer, STGCN, and diffusion-based DiffSTG.
+Overall, the results indicate that the proposed framework can successfully capture intricate (spatio)-temporal relationships and underlying probabilistic structures in multivariate time series.
 Fig. \ref{fig:traffic_3} presents the out-of-sample forecasts along with 95\% prediction intervals on test window 5 of the Traffic dataset.
-Forecasts for the first 16 nodes of each dataset are illustrated in Figs. \ref{fig:solar_forecasts}-\ref{fig:wikipedia_forecasts} in Appendix \ref{appendix:figures}.